perfana/test-events-loadrunner-cloud/README.md

 ## variables

 The LoadRunner Cloud plugin sends the following variables with a message on the `EventMessageBus`:
-* perfana-lcr-tenantId
+* perfana-lrc-tenantId
-* perfana-lcr-projectId
+* perfana-lrc-projectId
-* perfana-lcr-runId
+* perfana-lrc-runId

 ## use with events-*-maven-plugin